eove/his-api/docs/eove-his-interface.md

 }
 ```

+Such payload can be read as follows:

+> You are connected to an USB device with serial number ee803ca3071839d4 which appear to be an EOVE-150 product with a compatible ventilation module inserted into its station.

 Note: ventilation module data are available only if the ventilation module is turned ON and inserted in the docking station.

-## Ventilation data
+## Channel subscription

-The ventilation data are provided through subscription to channels.
+The ventilation data are provided in near real time through subscription to channels.

-The client sends `SUBSCRIBE` or `UNSUBSCRIBE` commands for a given channel.
+The client sends `SUBSCRIBE` or `UNSUBSCRIBE` commands for one or multiple channels.

 Available channels are:

-- `waveforms`: to receive a batch of waveforms
+- [waveforms](#waveforms-channel): to receive a batch of waveforms
-- `monitorings`: to receive monitorings updates
+- [monitorings](#monitorings-channel): to receive monitorings updates
-- `settings`: to receive settings updates for current ventilation mode
+- [settings](#monitorings-channel): to receive settings updates for current ventilation mode
-- `alarms`: to receive alarms activations/deactivations
+- [alarms](#alarms-channel): to receive alarms activations/deactivations
-- `ventilation`: to receive ventilation related information and updates
+- [ventilation](#ventilation-channel): to receive ventilation related information and updates

-The response to a subscription is an initial `snapshot`, followed by `patches` to update the data.
+The response to a subscription is typically an initial snapshot, followed by incremental patches to update the data.

-When ventilaton module reconnects a snapshot is sent before any patch.
+When ventilaton module reconnects a snapshot is usually sent before any patch.
-Client can then replace all the state he or she has built so far.
+Client can then replace all the state he or she has built so far by this new snapshot.

-Snapshot/patch payloads include `newborn` information when patient type is pediatric.
-When patient type becomes adult, `newborn` information is set to `UNAVAILABLE` in patch's payload.
-Generally speaking any information missing from previous state in current state is set to `UNAVAILABLE` in patch's payload.
-This is a way to represent the absence of information in a incremental update.

-### Waveforms
+### Waveforms channel

-- prerequisite : communication started

-#### Subscription
+Subscription example:

-Client sends:

 ```json
 {